Kzarama/Django/README.md

 - init.py = declare the project like a module of python
 - settings.py = define configuration of the project
 - urls.py = file whit all urls of the project and redirect to the template
-- wsgi.py = is the interface of the project when be in production
+- wsgi.py = (web server gateway interface) is the interface of the project when be in production, is a protocol of calls of web server
-- manage.py = interface over the project relationated with the settings of the project
+- manage.py = interface over the project related with the settings of the project
 ### Variables in settings-py
 - BASE_DIR = the path of the project
 - SECRET_KEY= for the passwords and sessions of db